 Food Sensitivities are Treatable

 At this time, there’s no way to cure a food allergy.
-Once you discover an allergy, you will always have it.
 The best thing you can do is to avoid the food and be prepared with medications should you accidentally ingest it.

 Most food sensitivities, however, can be treated.

 The reason that we can treat sensitivities goes back to the antibodies.
 The IgG antibodies do not stay in the body forever; they are essentially recycled.
 If you eliminate exposure to the food for a long enough period of time, you can actually desensitize yourself to that food and re-introduce it into your body without the negative reaction.

 When we treat food sensitivities, we will remove offending food and allow time for the GI tract to heal.

 For several weeks, you will go on a specially prescribed diet during which you are only consuming foods to which we know you do not react.
 This will give your body time to recycle those IgG antibodies, lessening the chance that you will react to the offending foods in the future.